 Like chemotherapy, radiation therapy helps doctors remove tumors and relieve discomfort caused by their obstructive growth.

 Multimodal therapy is a combination of two or more treatments.
 Doctors have greatly increased the life expectancy of patients with pleural and peritoneal mesothelioma using multimodal therapy.

-Researchers are also developing new treatments such as immunotherapy and gene therapy using clinical trials.
 Emerging treatments can benefit patients diagnosed with any stage of mesothelioma but may especially improve the prognosis for those with advanced-stage mesothelioma.

 Your prognosis, an estimate your doctor makes on how your diagnosis will progress based upon how similar diagnoses have affected other people in the past.
 Factors including the cancer stage, cell type, and location of the mesothelioma all play an important role in determining which treatments your doctor recommends.